apache/solr-sandbox/CROSSDC.md

 2. Start the Consumer process using the included start script at bin/crossdc-consumer.
 3. Configure the CrossDC Consumer with Java system properties using the CROSSDC_CONSUMER_OPTS environment variable.

+##### API Endpoints
+Currently the following endpoints are exposed (on local port configured using `port` property, default is 8090):
+* `/metrics` - (GET) this endpoint returns JSON-formatted metrics describing various aspects of document processing in Consumer.
+* `/threads` - (GET) returns a plain-text thread dump of the JVM running the Consumer application.

 ##### Configuration Properties for the CrossDC Consumer:

 The required configuration properties are: